pallets-eco/wtforms-sqlalchemy/README.rst

 for companion libraries work better with their own release schedule and the ability to diverge more from WTForms.

-This package is currently looking for a permanent maintainer, and if you wish to maintain this package please contact ``wtforms@simplecodes.com``.
+This package is currently looking for a maintainer.
+If you want to help maintain this package please contact davidism@gmail.com.